Relative Cubulation of Small Cancellation Free Products: Introduction

 We note that \Cref{T: smcancl res finite} has no requirement that the groups $A_i$ are cubulated. \Cref{T: smcancl res finite} witnesses the versatility of relative cubulations.

 Recently, Martin and Steenbock showed that the class of groups acting properly and cocompactly on CAT(0) cube complexes is closed under taking $C'(\frac16)$--small cancellation free products (see \Cref{D: smcancel fp} for a formal definition) \cite{MartinSteenbock}.
-Jankiewicz and Wise gave an alternate proof of the same result in the slightly more restricted setting of $C'(\frac{1}{20})$--small cancellation free products in order to produce examples of cocompactly cubulated groups that do not virtually split as a graph of groups.
-Our main result is the following generalization to relatively geometric actions.
+Jankiewicz and Wise gave an alternate proof of the same result in the slightly more restricted setting of $C'(\frac{1}{20})$--small cancellation free products who apply their results to produce examples of cocompactly cubulated groups that do not virtually split as a graph of groups.

+In \cite{RelCannon}, the first author and Groves devised a relatively geometric boundary cubulation criterion based on a relatively hyperbolic (proper and cocompact) cubulation criterion for relatively hyperbolic groups in \cite{BergeronWise}.
+The criterion in \cite{RelCannon} requires peripherals to be one-ended.
+Here, we construct relatively geometric actions using \cite[Theorem~1.3]{PeripheralsInfEnds}, a stronger version of \cite[Theorem 2.6]{RelCannon} proved by the authors and Suraj Krishna MS that accommodates arbitrary finitely generated peripherals.